nolinmcfarland/eyes/README.md

 # Eyes
-Watch them watch you!
-Animated eyes that follow your cursor.
+Watch the eyes watch your cursor!
+A simple web app that displays animated eyes that follow your cursor.
+Built with JavaScript.

 ![Eyes](./images/eyes.png)